atveit/SwiftStateMachine/README.markdown

         locked -> locked [label="push"]
     }

-And you can use GraphViz (brew install graphviz) to generate an image file from the dot file:
+And you can then use GraphViz (brew install graphviz) to generate an image file from the dot file:

     schwa@mouse ~> dot test.dot -Tpng > test.png